diya-gupta29/ecommerce/README.md

 # ecommerce
-AIML-based ecommerce website with payment gateway integration.
+AIML-based chatbot for an E-commerce website with payment gateway integration.